Lighting and energy use

 By now we should all be replacing our old-fashioned incandescent light bulbs and spots with low energy light bulbs.
 These should now be mainly LEDs (light-emitting diodes) which are increasingly available.

 CFLs were pushed too strongly before their shortcomings were understood.
-Really they are only suitable for domestic settings or minor ancillary parts of churches.

-Sourcing and selection
+Light bulb sourcing and selection

 High street supermarkets also increasingly stock light bulbs, and there are specialist electrical retailers where you can walk in and expect personal advice.